 - By manually importing customers via CSV (more details here)

 - When using the app's APIs (more details here)

 What is a usage quota?

-There are currently 3 plans available for the Customer Fields app: 'Basic', 'Pro', and 'Advanced'.
-The 'Basic' and 'Pro' plans have a limit of 10,000 managed customers.
-We call this a usage quota, and if this limit is exceed you will not be able to access all of your managed customers in the app.
+There are currently 3 standardized plans available for the Customer Fields app: 'Basic', 'Pro', and 'Advanced'.
+The Basic and Pro plans have a limit of 10,000 managed customers, and the Advanced plan has a limit of 50,000 managed customers.
+We call these limits a usage quota, and if your store's usage quota is exceed you will not be able to access all of your managed customers in the app.